-(c) Independent mode
+(c) Collage

-If you select this mode, one screen is divided into two and displayed on two displays.
-The resolution, color depth, and refresh rate can be configured independently.
-The task bar is not displayed in display 2.
-Which resolution, color depth, and refresh rate can be selected depends on the capabilities of the display connected.
+This feature allows one screen to be divided and displayed on multiple displays.
+The screen resolution is the sum of the resolutions of all displays.
+For example, if you enable Collage with two displays placed side by side, the horizontal resolution becomes the sum of the horizontal resolutions of the two displays.
+The resolution, color depth, and refresh rate settings are the same for all displays.
+The task bar is displayed only in the main display.
+Which resolution, color depth, and refresh rate can be selected depends on the capabilities of the connected displays.